insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 ### Verification

-Now comes the diificult part - _How to verify a file-copy was by a specific account ?_ - when you cannot execute the whole system or the whole code.
+Now comes the difficult part - _How to verify a file-copy was by a specific account ?_ - when you cannot execute the whole system or the whole code.

 You start writing an automated test, because, sometimes, there is just no other viable way to verify your code.
 Interestingly, however, in this particular context, it is also the most complicated coding involved in this particular ticket.
 Yet it is effectively unavoidable as all other ways of verifying the code you wrote are not feasible on account of time constraints.